-This article was first released in the Brazil issue of These Football Times magazine.
-A feast on all things Samba, support our journalism by ordering a copy for yourself, as a gift to someone, or for your workplace.
-Every sale helps us keep our daily articles free to the masses and ensures we can continue growing and writing about football in the right way.
-Order your copy by clicking here.
+This article was first published in the Brazil issue of These Football Times magazine.
+Support our journalism by ordering a copy for yourself, as a gift to someone, or for your workplace.

 How does one define what makes a truly great goalscorer?
 The knack of finishing an array of chances with unerring quality?
 The combination of sublime technique with innate, predatory movement?
 Or perhaps the ability to produce moments of magic in the most high-profile of situations?
 If any, or indeed all, of the above are used to adjudicate such a title, then Brazil’s Romário must be at the forefront of any debate.

 Much like many of South America’s brightest stars, Romário de Souza Faria’s story starts in poverty.
 Born in 1966, he began life in Jacarezinho, Rio de Janeiro’s second-biggest favela.
 His father, Edevair, was desperate for his son to prosper beyond the borders of the urban municipality and was overwhelmingly enthused when the youngster began to develop an aptitude for the game he held dear.

 Romário joined boyhood side Olaria aged 13 and immediately attracted attention.
 Despite his small stature, the budding striker used his low centre of gravity and stocky legs to his advantage, exploding past opposition players before they could get their bearings.
 Having mastered close control from playing 30-a-side games in the concrete jungle to honing a plethora of skills on the white sandy beaches, the Brazilian was a defender’s worst nightmare.